wp-plugins/confident-captcha/readme.txt

 === Confident CAPTCHA ===
 Contributors: ConfidentTechnologies
 Version: 2.5.3
-Tags: CAPTCHA, CAPTCHA Security, CAPTCHA plugin, picture CAPTCHA, image CAPTCHA, Confident CAPTCHA, Simple CAPTCHA, anti-spam, anti-bot, security, capcha, catcha, captha, reCAPTCHA, login, lost password, registration, spam, comments, forgot password, advertising, advertisement, advertising plugin, monetize, monetization
+Tags: captcha, captcha Security, captcha plugin, picture captcha, image captcha, Confident captcha, Simple captcha, kaptcha, kapcha, plugin, registration captcha, images captcha, anti-spam, anti-bot, security, capcha, catcha, captha, reCAPTCHA, login, lost password, registration, spam, comments, forgot password, advertising, advertisement, advertising plugin, monetize, monetization

 Requires at least: 3.0
 Tested up to: 3.6.1
 Stable tag: 2.5.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Confident CAPTCHA&#8482; is a clickable, picture CAPTCHA that stops spam and malicious bots, while remaining very easy for people to solve.
+Confident CAPTCHA&#8482; is a clickable, picture CAPTCHA that stops spam and malicious bots, while remaining a very easy CAPTCHA for people to solve.

 == Description ==
-Confident CAPTCHA&#8482; is a clickable, picture CAPTCHA that stops spam and malicious bots, while remaining very easy for people to solve.
-All your website visitors have to do is click a few specific pictures to prove they are human and not a bot.
-It takes just a few seconds to solve.
+Confident CAPTCHA&#8482; is a clickable, picture CAPTCHA that stops spam and malicious bots, while remaining a very easy CAPTCHA for people to solve.
+All your website visitors have to do is click a few specific pictures on the CAPTCHA to prove they are human and not a bot.
+Confident CAPTCHA takes just a few seconds to solve.
 Use Confident CAPTCHA to stop spam and bots on comment forms, logins, registration forms and password resets.

 Stop spam and bots on your website without frustrating your users.
 Download Confident CAPTCHA today!